vippsas/vipps-recurring-api/vipps-recurring-api.md

     "failureDescription": "Amount is higher than the users specified max amount" }
 ```

+The user will aslo see a failure description on the charge in the app and a push notification will be sent if enabled.

 Display of ChargeFailure and changing maxAmount in Vipps
 ![variable_amount_charge](images/variable_amount_charge.png)